Texas A&M University School of Law

 The Framers of the Sixth and Seventh Amendments to the United States Constitution recognized that jury trials were essential for maintaining democratic legitimacy and avoiding epistemic crises.
 As an institution, the jury trial is purpose-built to engage citizens in the process of deliberative, participatory democracy with ground rules.
 The jury trial provides a carefully constructed setting aimed at sorting truth from falsehood.

 Despite its value, the jury trial has been under assault for decades.
 Concededly, jury trials can sometimes be inefficient, unreliable, unpredictable, and impractical.
-The Covid-19 pandemic rendered most physical jury trials unworkable, but spurred some courts to begin using technology to transcend time and place restrictions.
+The COVID–19 pandemic rendered most physical jury trials unworkable but spurred some courts to begin using technology to transcend time-and-place limitations.
 These reforms inspire more profound changes.

 Rather than abolishing or cabining the jury trial, it should be reinvented with the benefit of modern science and technology.
-Features to be reconsidered include having local juries even for national civil cases, using unrepresentative groups of only six to twelve jurors, allowing attorneys to arbitrarily exclude jurors during voir dire, having synchronous and chronological presentations of cases over days or weeks, asking jurors to ignore inadmissible evidence and arguments, and facilitating secretive deliberations infected by implicit bias.
+Features to be reconsidered include having local juries even for national civil cases, using unrepresentative groups of only six to twelve jurors, allowing attorneys to arbitrarily exclude jurors during voir dire, having synchronous and chronological presentations of cases over days or weeks, asking jurors to ignore inadmissible evidence and arguments that arise during live trials, and relying on secretive deliberations infected by implicit bias.

 Christopher Robertson & Michael Shammas,

 The Jury Trial Reinvented